The University of Missouri–St. Louis is a success story.

 In 1958, residents of the Normandy School District passed a bond issue to purchase the Bellerive Country Club as its membership had decided to relocate.
 The district and its residents determined in the early 1960s that the best course of action was to lure a higher education institution to the site as a means of offering more opportunities to St. Louis-area residents and stabilizing nearby neighborhoods.

-During this period, the University of Missouri – headed by President Elmer Ellis– was exploring the possibility of campuses in Kansas City and St. Louis.
+During this period, the University of Missouri – headed by President Elmer Ellis – was exploring the possibility of campuses in Kansas City and St. Louis.
 The university ultimately decided the Bellerive site was ideal for a St. Louis-area campus.

-In 1963, the University of Missouri–St. Louis opened on the grounds of a closed golf course in Normandy, Mo.
+A deal was struck.
+Normandy would transfer ownership of the 128-acre country club for a nominal fee.
+In return, the university would establish a campus on the Bellerive site.
+State lawmakers – unanimously in the Senate and on a vote of 150-3 in the House – passed legislation making the land transfer legal.
+Governor John Dalton quickly signed the legislation into law.
+In 1963, the University of Missouri–St. Louis opened on the grounds of a closed golf course in Normandy, Missouri.
 It had one building, a handful of faculty and fewer than 700 students.
 Classes were initially held in the former clubhouse and nearby storefronts along Natural Bridge Road.

-At its dedication, Ellis affirmed that UMSL was beginning with a strong liberal arts curriculum as its foundation, but added, “What our successors in another generation will see to build, only time can tell.”
+At its dedication, Ellis affirmed that UMSL was beginning with a strong liberal arts curriculum as its foundation but added, “What our successors in another generation will see to build, only time can tell.”

 Ellis would be impressed.